 One attempt to push the compliance conversation towards the solution phase, is the concept of security tokens.

 Initial Coin Offerings (ICOs), a process where blockchain-based tokens are used to raise funds and fuel companies’ products, generated billions of dollars, but also dire concerns of non-compliance with securities and commodities laws.
 Leading innovators therefore conceived a class of digital assets that also uses blockchain-based tokens to raise money in a way that’s more closely aligned with existing regulations.
 As Anthony Pompliano defines them quite simply in his Official Guide for Tokenized Securities, “Security Tokens are digital assets subject to federal security regulations.”

 It is important to note that to date, regulators have not confirmed that security tokens in their current form will be considered a compliant form of securities.
-The Security and Exchange Commission (SEC)have clarified that ICOs are almost always a form of securities, and therefore must comply with securities laws.
-It is yet to be established whether security tokens are in fact compliant with securities laws or not.
-Pompliano — as well as many others — are convinced that regulators will ultimately approve.
+The Security and Exchange Commission (SEC) has clarified that ICOs are almost always a form of securities, and therefore must comply with securities laws.
+It is yet to be established whether security tokens are in fact compliant with securities laws or not

 Last but not least, trade surveillance is an umbrella term for mechanisms put in place to detect attempts of manipulation, fraud and abuse, as well as provide general visibility into asset markets.